citizenmatt/resharper-devguide/PSI/ExternalAnnotations/Testing.md

 Other assert methods can be added similar to `AssertParameterAssertCondition` that also call into `CodeAnnotationsCache` in order to assert annotations are applied.

->**Info** The prefix in the name of the XML Doc ID identifies the type of the code element - `T` for type, `M` for method, `P` for property and so on.
+> **NOTE** The prefix in the name of the XML Doc ID identifies the type of the code element - `T` for type, `M` for method, `P` for property and so on.
 See the [MSDN documentation on XML Doc IDs](http://msdn.microsoft.com/en-us/library/fsbx0t7x.aspx) for more details.

 <!-- Comment to separate the notes -->

->**Warning** This approach requires that ReSharper can resolve the types and constructors of the `JetBrains.Annotations` attributes referenced in the external annotations file.
+> **WARNING** This approach requires that ReSharper can resolve the types and constructors of the `JetBrains.Annotations` attributes referenced in the external annotations file.
 If ReSharper cannot resolve these types, the annotations are not applied, and tests can fail.
 >
 > ReSharper can automatically resolve types against the `JetBrains.Annotations.dll` assembly in the product install directory (by using a custom `IPsiModule`).
 In normal usage, this effectively means all projects can resolve references to the annotation attributes.
 >